-- (1) Cementing of Casing.
-The conductor and surface casing strings shall be cemented with a quantity of cement sufficient to fill the annular space back to the surface.
-The intermediate casing string shall be cemented to fill the annular space back to the surface unless otherwise approved by the department.
-Production casing shall be cemented with a high temperature resistant cement, unless waived by the department and shall be cemented in a manner necessary to exclude, isolate, or segregate overlying formation fluids from the geothermal resources zone and to prevent the movement of fluids into possible fresh water zones.
-Production casing shall be cemented back to the surface or, if lapped, to the top of the lap.
+(1) Cementing of Casing.
+The conductor and surface casing strings must be cemented with a quantity of cement sufficient to fill the annular space back to the surface.
+The intermediate casing string must be cemented to fill the annular space back to the surface unless otherwise approved by the department.
+Production casing must be cemented with a high temperature resistant cement, unless waived by the department and must be cemented in a manner necessary to exclude, isolate, or segregate overlying formation fluids from the geothermal resources zone and to prevent the movement of fluids into possible fresh water zones.
+Production casing must be cemented back to the surface or, if lapped, to the top of the lap.
 A temperature or cement bond log may be required by the department after setting and cementing the production casing and after all primary cementing operations if an unsatisfactory cementing job is indicated.
-Proposed well cementing techniques differing from the requirements of this paragraph will be considered by the department on an individual well basis. - (2) Pressure Testing: - (a) Prior to drilling out the casing shoe after cementing, all surface casing strings shall be pressure tested, measured at the surface gauge, to a minimum pressure of 1,000 psi, 1.5 psi per foot of casing, or to the working pressure of the casing, whichever is lesser.
+Proposed well cementing techniques differing from the requirements of this paragraph will be considered by the department on an individual well basis.

+(2) Pressure Testing:

+(a) Prior to drilling out the casing shoe after cementing, all surface casing strings must be pressure tested to a minimum pressure of 1,000 psi, or 1.5 psi per foot of casing, or to the working pressure of the casing, whichever is less.
 A higher test pressure may be specified in permit stipulations for casing strings set to greater than 1,000 feet.
 Exceptions to these minimum pressures may be allowed with the specific prior permission of the department.
-Such test shall not exceed the rated working pressure of the casing or the blowout preventer stack assembly, whichever is less-
+Such test must not exceed the rated working pressure of the casing or the blowout preventer stack assembly, whichever is lesser.